-With the exception of IFRS 9 Financial Instruments (IFRS 9), IFRS 15 Revenue from Contracts with Customers (IFRS 15), IFRS 16 Leases (IFRS 16), IFRS 17 Insurance Contracts (IFRS 17) and IFRS 4 Insurance contracts (IFRS 4), the application of new standards and amendments and interpretations to existing standards that have been published but are not yet effective are not expected to have a material impact on the Company's accounting policies or financial statements in the financial period of initial application.
+With the exception of IFRS 9 Financial Instruments (IFRS 9), IFRS 16 Leases (IFRS 16) and IFRS 17 Insurance Contracts (IFRS 17), the application of new standards and amendments and interpretations to existing standards that have been published but are not yet effective are not expected to have a material impact on the Company's accounting policies or financial statements in the financial period of initial application.

 IFRS 9 addresses the classification, measurement and recognition of financial assets and financial liabilities, and replaces the guidance in IAS 39 Financial Instruments: Recognition and Measurement (IAS 39) that relates to the classification and measurement of financial instruments.
 IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortised cost, fair value through profit or loss and fair value through other comprehensive income.
 The determination is made at initial recognition, and the basis of classification depends on the Company's business model for managing its financial assets and the contractual cash flow characteristics of the financial asset.
 In addition, IFRS 9 will require the impairment of financial assets to be calculated using an expected credit loss model that replaces the incurred loss impairment model required by IAS 39.
-The Company is in the process of assessing the full impact of adopting IFRS 9, which is effective for financial periods beginning on or after 1 January 2018.
+The Company is in the process of assessing the full impact of adopting IFRS 9, which is effective for financial periods beginning on or after 1 January 2021 as noted above.